neubot/neubot/doc/neubot.1.rst

   -v
     Makes the command more verbose.

+**neubot dash [-6fv] [-A address] [-p port]**
+  Asks Neubot to run a dash test using the web API and fails if Neubot is not running in the background.

+  Accepts the following options:

+  -6
+    Prefer IPv6 to IPv4.
+This flag is currently not implemented.

+  -A address
+    In client mode indicates the server address.
+In server mode indicates the address that the server should bind.

+    In both the client and the server modes the default address is ``127.0.0.1``.

+  -b backend
+    Select the default backend to use, i.e., the code that decides where to save the test results.

+    The default backend is ``volatile`` that keeps the results in memory and loses the results when Neubot exits.

+    Other available backends are: ``mlab`` (which stores the results as they are stored on Measurement Lab servers), ``null`` (which is the do-nothing backend), and ``neubot`` (which saves the results in the local database).

+    Of course this setting is valid only when coupled with -f.
+If you don't specify -f, Neubot asks the Neubot daemon to run the test, which will store the results using, typically, the ``neubot`` backend.

+  -d datadir
+    Select the directory in which the backend should save the test results.

+    By default the datadir is not set, because the ``volatile`` backend does not store results on the disk.

+    Of course this setting is valid only when coupled with -f.
+If you don't specify -f, Neubot asks the Neubot daemon to run the test, which will store the results using, typically, the ``neubot`` backend.

+  -f
+    Force the test.
+Run the test in the local process context (instead of using the web API to ask the daemon to run the test) and override privacy settings if needed.
+Useful for developers and for debugging.

+  -l
+    Server (listen) mode.
+Runs the dash server rather than the dash client.

+  -n
+    Disable the negotiate.
+When in client mode the client will skip the negotiate.
+When in server mode the server will not start the negotiator and will accept tests from any client.

+  -p port
+    In client mode indicates the server port.
+In server mode indicates the port that the server should bind.

+    The default port is ``80``.

+  -v
+    Makes the command more verbose.

 **neubot database [-f database] [action]**
   Performs the specified ``action`` or prints the database's path if no action is specified.
 We do not recommended to use this